UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 - UCF has one win against the spread in six games this year.

-- The Knights have been favored by 2.5 points or more five times this season and covered the spread in one of them.
+- The Knights have covered the spread once this season when favored by 2 points or more (in five chances).

-- UCF's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- UCF has eclipsed the over/under in 66.7% of its opportunities this year (four times over six games with a set point total).

-- UCF is 1-2 against the spread and 2-1 overall in games when it scores more than 30.4 points.
+- UCF is 1-2 against the spread and 2-1 overall in games when it puts up more than 30.4 points.

-- In games that UCF totals over 426.1 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that UCF amasses over 426.1 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Knights have turned the ball over six more times (9 total) than the Tigers have forced a turnover (3) this season.